pengfei99/PySparkCommonFunc/docs/install_spark_on_windows.md

 2. Choose a stable version.
 In this tutorial we have choosen `spark 3.2.3 with hadoop 3.2`
 3. Download .tgz
 4. Extract it to a path that you prefered.
 In this tutorial, we choose `C:\opt\spark-3.2.3`

-5. Add Hadoop dependencies.
+### 2.1 Build hadoop dependencies

 Spark requires some hadoop dependencies to run.
+For linux, the required hadoop dpendencies are already included in the .tgz.

-For windows, we need to download a **winutils.exe**.
-You can find a [repo](https://github.com/cdarlint/winutils) which build this for all the hadoop version.
-Get the appropriate version based on your spark version.
-Then put it at a folder (consider it as the hadoop home folder).
-In this tutorail we choose `C:\opt\hadoop` as the `HADOOP_HOME`, so the `winutils.exe` goes into `C:\opt\hadoop\bin\winutils.exe`.
+For windows, we need to download these dependencies manually (e.g. **winutils.exe, hadoop.dll, etc.**.
+You can find a [repo](https://github.com/cdarlint/winutils) which build the dependencies for all the hadoop version.
+Git clone the repo, and get the appropriate hadoop version based on your spark binary version.
+Then put all the required dependencies at a folder (consider it as the hadoop home folder).
+In this tutorail we choose `C:\opt\hadoop` as the `HADOOP_HOME`, so the `winutils.exe` goes into `C:\opt\hadoop\bin\winutils.exe`, and the `hadoop.dll` goes into `C:\opt\hadoop\bin\hadoop.dll`

 ## 3. Setup Environment Variables